Here comes the bride! See Meghan Markle's beautiful wedding dress

 Psst: There's rumored to be a second dress for the couple's reception Saturday night!

 Prince Harry wore the frockcoat uniform of the Blues and Royals, a cavalry regiment of the British Army.
-The queen gave her grandsom permission to get married in the uniform.
+The queen gave her grandson permission to get married in the uniform.